cloudwatt/nix-container-images/README.md

 See also [supported NixOS modules](#supported-nixos-modules).

-## Systemd support of NixOS modules :/
+## Systemd support for NixOS modules :/

 It is possible to run some NixOS modules defining systemd services thanks to a partial systemd implementation with s6.